Professors John Ferejohn and Lewis Kornhauser

 The course will investigate a wide variety of topics ranging from the foundations of rational choice theory (an inquiry important to the evaluation of the use of the theory in understanding law) to applications to questions of immediate interest.
 Economists and political scientists have used the theory to investigate a number of topics of central interest to the law such as (a) how the organization of Congress affects the nature and content of legislation enacted; (b) the relation between courts and Congress; (c) Congressional and judicial control of administrative agencies; (d) federalism; and (e) the structure of adjudication.

-John Patty (The University of Chicago, Department of Political Science)
+Diana Mutz (University of Pennsylvania, Department of Political Science)

 Colloquium questions: Máire Kimble at email@example.com or (212) 998-6179